Takashiidobe/notes/src/books/designing-data-intensive-applications/transactions.md

 Without atomicity, if an error occurs somewhere, the contents of the mailbox and unread counter might become out of sync.

-Unfortunately, many NoSQL databases don\'t have a way of grouping operations together.
+Unfortunately, many NoSQL databases don't have a way of grouping operations together.

 ### Single-Object writes

 Atomicity and Isolation apply for a single object being changed.
-Let\'s say in the middle of a write, if the network connection goes out, it would be confusing if a half-written write propagated to the database.
+Let's say in the middle of a write, if the network connection goes out, it would be confusing if a half-written write propagated to the database.